userseSE/Snakes/Readme.md

 ## Room for Improvement

 Room for improvement:
-- An asynchronuous and non-blocking method can be used for the client: Observe lag can be observed in the client during the game, which mostly due to the utilization of synchronuous and blocking method.
+- An asynchronuous and non-blocking method can be used for the client: Observe lag can be observed in the clients during the game, which mostly due to the utilization of synchronuous and blocking method.
 - Only changes should be delivered by the server, rather than all tiles of the graph are sent in every time of communication, which would improve the efficiency of the game.

 To do:
 - To do collision detections between snakes and walls, and events after collision.
-- To do a log in function and the concerned web page, as user database and user information of the client are accessed in json files now.
+- To do a log in function and the concerned web page, as user database and user information of the clients are accessed in json files now.